 Soak in the Miette Hot Springs

 It’s a solid hour’s drive – even more with all the bridge construction to get to Miette Hot Springs from Jasper.
 Fortunately it’s a pretty drive though I was surprised at the location – 17 kilometres in from the main highway.

 With a number of pools you can move from hot to cold to warm until your skin looks look a wrinkled prune.
 We lasted about an hour but never could bring ourselves to get into the cool pool.
 The water in the warmest pool is the hottest in the Rockies.

 You can rent bathing suits and towels at the pool.
-Prices are a very reasonable $6.05 per adult and $5.15 for youth.
+Prices are a very reasonable $6.05 per adult and $5.15 for youth and those over 65.
 In the summer the springs are open from 9 AM until 11 PM.

 By the time we got back to Jasper we were ravenous.
 Immediately we made our way to Fomoso Neopolitan Pizza – because who doesn’t like a delicious, thin crust pizza at the end of the day?
 And that was our day – a full one but a great one.